 We are human and we make mistakes.
-Sometimes we are in a rush or we just learnt to take ‘hiking’ for granted, thinking nothing bad will happen, because it didn’t in the previous trip.
+Sometimes we are in a rush or we just learned to take ‘hiking’ for granted, thinking nothing bad will happen, because it didn’t in the previous trip.
 Of course, we should always still try to plan as best as we can and learn from any mistakes we made to make sure it doesn’t happen again.
-Here are some of the things that have happened to me that I learn from..
+Here are some of the things that have happened to me that I learn from.

 1. Not checking up on the weather

 Underestimating that the weather won’t get any worse is a mistake.
 It’s important to check on the forecast, what’s starts out as pleasant cool breeze can be a start to a very cold time outdoors.
 Best be prepared and bring sufficient layers.